 pg_basebackup --host localhost --port 5432 --user postgres -D dump -Fp -Xs -P --checkpoint fast

-This failed with a “connection reset”-type error.
+However, the process failed with a “connection reset”-type error.

 It must be some issue with networking or buffering – it’s a bit unclear.